Sporting Life (retailer): Expansion

-The co-founders of Sporting Life sold a 75% stake to Fairfax in late 2011 in order to fund the retailer's expansion.
+The co-founders of Sporting Life sold a 75% stake to Fairfax Financial in late 2011 in order to fund the retailer's expansion.
 The plan was to open two stores a year, with suggested locations in Vancouver, Edmonton, Calgary, and Montreal, each store being in the 30,000-50,000 square foot range.

 Sporting Life's fifth and sixth locations opened in 2014, the first time in 14 years that they had opened a new store.
 Sporting Life had bought Ottawa-based Tommy & Lefebvre on June 25, 2013, and moved their staff from the Bank Street location to their new store at a reconstructed Lansdowne Park in October 2014.
 Another Sporting Life opened at the newly renovated Markville in September 2014, replacing a Sport Chek.

 Sporting Life opened their seventh store at Hillcrest Mall in spring 2016, on the site of the former The Bay "Men's Store and Home" store; after The Bay had consolidated its two separate mall locations into a newly expanded central space.
 Two more stores opened in 2017; one at Yorkdale Shopping Centre in part of the space previously occupied by Sears Canada, and another at Calgary's CF Market Mall.

 In October 2018, Sporting Life opened their first store outside Ontario and Alberta at Quartier Dix30, in Brossard, Quebec.

 In November 2019, Sporting Life expanded into British Columbia and opened first store in Greater Vancouver at Brentwood Mall.

-In late October of 2022 Sporting Life will open 3 new stores located at Carrefour Laval Shopping Centre in Quebec, Mapleview Mall in Ontario and Southgate Mall in Alberta.
+In late 2022, Sporting Life opened 3 new stores located at Carrefour Laval Shopping Centre in Laval, Quebec, Mapleview Mall in Burlington, Ontario, and Southgate Mall in Edmonton, Alberta.
 This will bring their store total to 13 stores plus e-commerce.
-At maturity Sporting Life will grow to 18 stores by 2027.
+At maturity, Sporting Life will grow to 18 stores by 2027.